CvR42/timber-compiler/README.md

-# timber-compiler
+# The timber compiler

 The Timber compiler implements Spar/Java, a superset of Java with additional language constructs for high-performance computation.
 The additions include support for data parallelism and task parallelism, tuples, multi-dimensional arrays, generic classes and interfaces through templates, complex numbers, and subscript operator overloading.
+See the Timber website at https://cvr42.github.io/timber-compiler/index.html for a detailed description of the compiler.

 Timber is implemented as a static whole-program compiler, using a standard C++ compiler to generate machine code.
 For now only Gnu C compilers are